machinelearningZH/ogd_ai-metafairy/README.md

 4. **Spatial Reference** (_Räumlicher Bezug_) - How are the data spatially collected and aggregated?
 In which area are the data points located?

 > [!Important]
-> Use of the LLM-based analysis code results in data being sent to third-party model providers through [OpenRouter](https://openrouter.ai), which brokers requests to multiple LLM services.
-Do not submit sensitive or confidential data.
+> Use of the LLM-based analysis code results in **data being sent to third-party model providers through [OpenRouter](https://openrouter.ai)**, which brokers requests to multiple LLM services. **Do not submit sensitive or confidential data.**

 > [!Important]
 > **LLMs make errors.** This app **provides suggestions only** and **yields a draft analysis that you should always double-check.**